f18-os/file-transfer-adavilamurra/file-transfer-lab/README.md

 # TCP File Transfer Protocol

 I created a transfer protocol to send files using TCP.
-It is single threaded and the server accepts multi clients.
+It is multithreaded and the server accepts multi clients.

 ## Getting Started